sriniguna/emphaino/README.md

 Emphaino Theme for WordPress
 ============================

 The word 'emphaino' means "to show in, to exhibit;" (en, "in," phaino, "to cause to shine").
-May your thoughts, your work, your art shine with Emphaino, a modern, responsive WordPress theme.
-Well crafted, clean design, emphasis on content.
+Let your thoughts, your work, your art shine with Emphaino, a modern, responsive WordPress theme.
+Clean design, emphasis on content.
 Customization through the interactive WP customizer interface.
-Compatible with WordPress 3.5 or above.

 Main Features
 -------------

 * Responsive.
 The layout fits and adapts itself to any screen the site is viewed in.
 Responsiveness can be turned off if desired.
 * Entries in blog home and archives arrange themselves in a dynamic grid layout.
-The dynamic grid layout can be turned off optionally and let entries be displayed in traditional fashion.
+The dynamic grid layout can be turned off optionally and the entries be displayed in traditional fashion.
 * One widget area, in the footer, where the widgets are arranged in a dynamic grid layout.
 * One navigation menu in the header.
 * Custom header and custom logo image.